 Table of Contents

-This article introduces you to the anatomy of the fibula, the management of broken fibula after an accident, and how to secure a well-deserved compensation.
+This article introduces you to the anatomy of the fibula, the management of a fibula fractures after an accident, and how to secure well-deserved compensation.

 Anatomy and Function of Fibula

-The fibula is a twin bone to the tibia, but it is much smaller.
-Unlike the tibia, it is not attached to the knee joint and ligaments connect it to the tibial head.
+The fibula is a twin bone to the tibia but much smaller.
+Unlike the tibia, it is not attached to the knee joint, and ligaments connect it to the tibial head.
 The lower end of the fibula (lateral malleolus) has an indentation for many ligaments to attach to the distal talofibular joint, and it, along with the tibia, provides stability to the lower leg.
 It makes the ankle movements more fluid.

 Because the tibia bears the majority of the weight of the human body, the fibula is used as a bone donor site for bone grafts in other parts of the body when needed.
 The fibular artery or peroneal artery supplies blood to the diaphysis of the fibula.